10up/simple-podcasting/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Fixed: Compatibility with WordPress 5.2.

 = 1.1.0 =
 * Added: Retrieve metadata for externally hosted audio files in the block editor.
 * Added: Specify email address for a given podcast.